agamsol/Releases/TrueLight1.0/TrueLight1.0.md

 - New theme name just changed!
 - finally there is no user box's.
 - Theme file is now 1KB.
-- i add the Extensions file for you, adds a lot of stuff and.
+- i add the Extensions file for you, adds a lot of cool stuff.
 - a good protictions systems, allows me to control the theme.
 - server name and more titles are now rainbow (switching colors).